Homeschooling In Oklahoma

 Oklahoma Homeschool Groups and Co-opsJust starting out to homeschool?
 Don’t go at it alone!
 Get involved in a homeschool group or cooperative near you and get the help you need throughout the homeschool year.
 Oklahoma support groups range in approaches, worldviews and more.
 You are sure to find one that best fits your needs!Find out more on our Oklahoma Homeschool Groups and Co-ops page.

 Oklahoma Homeschool Field TripsThere are many places to visit in in Oklahoma!
 The Sooner State is a wonderland for homeschool families looking for fun, educational field trips.
 Get an up close and personal view of Oklahoma’s rich pioneer and Native American heritage at the state’s many museums, intriguing wildlife like bats, bison, and bobcats who wander freely in Oklahoma’s awe-inspiring state parks and wildlife sanctuaries, and go exploring underground in the Alabaster Caverns, the only one of its kind in the US.
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.
 Learn more in our Homeschool Field Trips in Oklahoma blog post.

 Oklahoma Standardized Testing and Test Prep